Security Primer – TrickBot

-- If you do not have a policy regarding suspicious emails, consider creating one and specifying that all suspicious emails should be reported to the security and/or IT departments.
+- If you do not have a policy regarding suspicious emails, consider creating one and specify that all suspicious emails should be reported to the security and/or IT departments.

 - Mark external emails with a banner denoting it is from an external source.
 This will assist users in detecting spoofed emails.

-- Adhere to the principle of least privilege, ensuring that users have the minimum level of access required to accomplish their duties.
+- Adhere to the principal of least privilege, ensuring that users have the minimum level of access required to accomplish their duties.
 Limit administrative credentials to designated administrators.

 - Identify, shutdown, and take the infected machines off the network.